-If the level is below the bottom of the filler plug hole, you will need to add some lubricant.
+If the level is below the bottom of the filler plug hole, located on the differential, you will need to add some lubricant.
 Add enough lubricant to raise the level to the bottom of the filler plug hole.
 A fluid loss could indicate a problem; check and have it repaired, if needed.